dev-cycles/contextive/src/intellij/contextive/README.md

 Contextive is an IntelliJ Platform Plugin to assist developers in environments with a complex domain or project specific language, where words have a special meaning in the context of the project.

 It should help new team members get up to speed more quickly in understanding domain-specific terms.
-By storing the term definitions in your repository, and surfacing the definitions as you work on the code, it encourages the use of the domain-specific terms in your code, and regularly updating the definitions as the team's understanding evolves.
+By storing the glossary in your repository, and surfacing the definitions as you work on the code, it encourages the use of the domain-specific terms in your code, and regularly updating the definitions as the team's understanding evolves.

 > [!WARNING]
 > This plugin is considered 'beta' status, as leverages relatively new [Language Server Protocol](https://plugins.jetbrains.com/docs/intellij/language-server-protocol.html) support from JetBrains which is still marked as unstable in the IntelliJ Platform API.
 Some features may not work or may not work as expected.
 Please [report issues](https://github.com/dev-cycles/contextive/issues/new?assignees=&labels=&projects=&template=bug_report.md&title=) in this project and we will liaise with JetBrains to resolve.